dedsecrattle/Campus-Concierge/README.md

 1. Check browser console and server logs for detailed error messages
 2. Verify all environment variables are properly configured
 3. Ensure database migrations have been applied successfully

-## 📄 License

-This project is created for the Havana technical assessment and is not intended for commercial use.